BestTimesToVisit.com Logo

 When is the absolute best time to visit Transylvania, and what should I expect weather-wise?

-How easy is it to get around Transylvania without a car?
+Is it easy to get around Transylvania without a car, especially to reach more remote villages?

-Are there any specific cultural etiquette tips I should be aware of?
+Are there any local customs or etiquette I should be aware of, especially when visiting rural areas?

 What is the cheapest month to visit Transylvania, Romania?